-To create a podcast, the following steps are important:
+When designing a podcast, the following points are important to consider:

-• Introduce yourself as the presenter and introduce the guests.
+- Introduce yourself as the presenter and the guests;

-• Discuss the central theme with your guests beforehand and indicate roughly which questions you are planning to ask so that the guest can also prepare themselves.
+- Discuss the common thread with your guests in advance, and indicate roughly which questions you want to ask so that the guest can also prepare well;

-• Keep your podcast short and sweet, the ideal listening length is between 15 and 20 minutes.
+- Keep your podcast short and sweet, the ideal listening length is between 15 and 20 minutes.
 With more substantive podcasts, for example for education, the ideal listening length is even shorter.
-Regardless of the intended goal,try to keep the podcasts as short as possible and to record or publish each different topic as a separate podcast.
+In any case, try to keep the podcasts as short as possible and to publish it per topic or theme as a separate podcast.

-• Do not talk at the same time/let each other finish (use non-verbal communication; nod, raise hands).
+- Try not to talk at the same time and let each other finish turns (using non-verbal communication; nod, raise hands).

 Recording a podcast in The Hague

-- The Mediacenter, room 4.64, is available on all work days.
+- The Mediacenter is available on all workdays upon reservation

-- To get access to the Mediacenter, you have to make a reservation and collect an access card at the Servicedesk on the 2nd floor.
+- To access the studio, collect the access card at the Servicedesk on the 2nd floor.

-- The podcast can be recorded by means of a Micro SD card (you must bring your own) that can be plugged into the podcast device or by means of the available cable to your own laptop.
+- The podcast can be recorded by means of a Micro SD card (you must bring your own) or by means of the USB cable to your own laptop.

 - For the recording of a podcast, the Future Learning Office (FLO) can provide technical support for the first time.
 This includes explaining how the recording is made and what options the current technical setup has.

-Would you like more information or make a reservation at the Media Centre?
+Need more information or want to make a reservation at the Mediacenter?

 Check the availability of the Mediacenter or make a reservation using this website.